A Life Well Lived

 Kyabje Chadral Sangye Dorje Rinpoche

-While working on the final stages of this book I received the news, early one morning, that my teacher Chadral Sangye Dorje had passed away in Parping, Nepal.
+While working on the final stages of the book, (Who Lives?
+Who Dies) I received the news, early one morning, that my teacher Chadral Sangye Dorje had passed away in Parping, Nepal.

 A few days earlier I had received a warning that he was unwell and had immediately thought to put together a list of things I would need to do and pack should I have to leave quickly for Nepal.
 I knew very well that if I received news that he had ‘passed away’ I would very likely be in no state of mind to attend to all the details of making a sudden and hasty departure.
 Surely enough, that ‘word’ came on the 5th of January 2016.